crunchytee/ab-insightful/README.md

+IF YOU ARE READING THIS, YOU ARE ON A DEAD BRANCH.
+MOVE BACK TO MAIN OR YOUR FEATURE BRANCH.
+THIS BRANCH IS DEAD ON PURPOSE.
+TOSH AND RYAN WANT TO KEEP THIS ALIVE IN CASE WE NEED TO MIGRATE BACK TO POSTGRES IN THE FUTURE.

 # Shopify App Template - React Router

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using [React Router](https://reactrouter.com/).
 It was forked from the [Shopify Remix app template](https://github.com/Shopify/shopify-app-template-remix) and converted to React Router.